 Companies should be rewarded for training employees on the job.
 The government needs to motivate them to do that by offering a waiver on the employer's half of Social Security (FICA) payments when they hire an American Citizen and start them off with paid training.
 Presently the employee pays 4.2% through FICA withholding and the employer pays 6.2% FICA tax.

 This will motivate companies to hire additional personnel even if they don't start off having a complete knowledge of the work.

-Even in a bad economy that has all the problems created by the mistakes our government made, I see no reason why any company in their right mind would hesitate to hire more workers if they could see a return on their investment.
+I see no reason why any company in their right mind would hesitate to hire more workers if they could see a return on their investment.

 © 2011 Glenn Stok